Gearing Up for Flexible Work? Tech Matters Most.

 Top business decision-makers have recognised this.
 According to the KellyOCG Global Workforce Agility Report, ‘72 per cent of Singapore executives want to adopt more flexible ways of working post-pandemic’.
 Many major corporates have also increased their support for flexible work.
 For example, HSBC ‘launched telemedicine to enable staff to consult a doctor remotely and provided staff with the necessary IT and security infrastructure to support large-scale WFH arrangements’.

 If there’s one thing that’s evident, it’s tech.
 Technology is the tool that will either make or break businesses as the global economy transitions into the ‘hyper’ digital age.
-Here’s what businesses need to note as they gear up for flexibility.
+Here’s what businesses need to invest in tech solutions for flexible work.

 This tumultuous period has revealed the interconnectedness of work in our personal lives which has led to in-depth conversations around the value of work-life balance.
 Many businesses are exploring what it means to tailor work arrangements that balance between efficiency and empathy.